AdobeDocs/experience-platform.en/help/destinations/destination-sdk/testing-api/streaming-destinations/destination-testing-api.md

 >[!IMPORTANT]
 >
 >* In order to use this API, you must have an existing connection to your destination in the Experience Platform UI.
 Read [connect to destination](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/connect-destination.html?lang=en) and [activate profiles and segments to a destination](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/activate-segment-streaming-destinations.html?lang=en) for more information.
-After establishing the connection to your destination, get the destination instance ID that you should use in API calls to this endpoint from the URL when [browsing a connection with your destination](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/destination-details-page.html?lang=en).
+> * After establishing the connection to your destination, get the destination instance ID that you should use in API calls to this endpoint when [browsing a connection with your destination](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/destination-details-page.html?lang=en).
 >![UI image how to get destination instance ID](../../assets/testing-api/get-destination-instance-id.png)

 ## Getting started with destination testing API operations {#get-started}